jnertl/agenttools/README.md

 1. **read_file**: Read the contents of a file
 2. **write_file**: Write content to a file
+   - If `file_path` contains a directory component (e.g. `logs/app.txt`) the directory will be created if it doesn't exist.
+If `file_path` is just a filename (e.g. `notes.txt`) the file will be created in the current working directory where the script is invoked.
 3. **list_directory**: List files and directories in a path
 4. **file_exists**: Check if a file or directory exists